vjekoart/tq-contact-list/README.md

 4. Delete functionality (DeleteDialogComponent, DeleteDialogService)
 5. Add TQ favicon

-Questions:

-1. Search, and then delete/favorite contact, handle that case

 ---

 *This project is licensed under the terms of the MIT license.*